openconfig/pattern-regex-tests/README.md

 At this time, major version updates are not anticipated, but could occur as a result of major changes to the repository.

+### Demo CI Workflow

+There is a demo CI workflow that runs on Pull Requests.
+They are used to demo the result of running the tests on the current openconfig/public YANG models.
+It's possible test failure are expected (e.g. wrong existing pattern).
+If this is the case a minor version increment should be given.

 --------------------------------------------------------------------------------